Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Experimental Evaluation

 \subsection{Overhead of the Proposed Countermeasure}

-Figure \ref{fig:latency} shows the average packet latency for our proposed lightweight countermeasure over ARNoC in the data transmission phase.
-Obfuscating with chaff flit, which is the recommended obfuscation technique from Section~\ref{subsec:robustness_of_counter} has only a 13\% increase in performance overhead.
-When we consider tunnel creation overhead in Figure \ref{fig:time}, our approach performs 35.53\% better compared to ARNoC.
-The most important aspect to highlight is that in our approach tunnel creation can happen in the background.
-Therefore, our tunnel creation does not directly affect the data transfer performance.
-Overall, our approach is lightweight compared to ARNoC while delivering anonymity against ML-based attacks.
+Figure \ref{fig:latency} shows the average packet latency for our proposed lightweight countermeasure over ARNoC~\cite{charles2020lightweight} and SAR~\cite{sarihi2021securing,patooghy2023securing} in the data transmission phase.
+Obfuscating with chaff flit, which is the recommended obfuscation technique from Section~\ref{subsec:robustness_of_counter}, has only a 13\% and 11\% increase in performance overhead compared to ARNoC and ~\cite{sarihi2021securing}, respectively.
+Our approach reduces tunnel creation overhead by 35.53\% compared to ARNoC, as shown in Figure \ref{fig:time}, due to our strategy of creating shorter, outbound-only tunnels from the source to the random router (tunnel endpoint), unlike ARNoC's longer source-to-destination tunnel for outbound and inbound traffic.
+SAR does not have a tunnel creation phase.
+A key aspect of our approach is that tunnel creation occurs in the background, ensuring it does not directly impact data transfer performance.
+Overall, our approach is lightweight compared to ARNoC and has negligible performance overhead against~\cite{sarihi2021securing} while delivering both packet-level and flow-level anonymity.

-In addition to low performance overhead, our lightweight anonymous routing has the inherent advantage of utilizing any adaptive routing mechanisms supported by NoC architectures (endpoint of output tunnel to the destination), while ARNoC cannot accommodate adaptive routing protocols because of having a pre-built tunnel from the source to destination.
+In addition to low-performance overhead, our lightweight anonymous routing has the inherent advantage of utilizing any adaptive routing mechanisms supported by NoC architectures (endpoint of output tunnel to the destination), while ARNoC cannot accommodate adaptive routing protocols because of having a pre-built tunnel from the source to destination.
+Similarly, SAR cannot accommodate adaptive routing due to its anonymous routing solution tightly bound to XY, YX, and XYX routing patterns.
 Table \ref{tab:area_and_energy_comparisson} compares the area and energy overhead of our lightweight countermeasure against ARNoC in 8$\times$8 mesh topology.
 In the implementation, our approach uses only the chaffing obfuscation.
-The energy consumption was calculated by averaging energy consumption of running FFT benchmark across all possible mappings of processing node and memory controller in mesh NoC-based SoC as discussed in Section~\ref{data_collection_real_traffic}.
-We observe 1.47\% increase in area and 2.6\% increase in energy.
-The area and energy overhead are negligible considering the performance improvement and additional security provided by our proposed anonymous routing compared to the state-of-the-art anonymous routing ARNoC~\cite{charles2020lightweight}.
+The energy consumption was calculated by averaging the energy consumption of running the FFT benchmark across all possible mappings of the processing node and memory controller in mesh NoC-based SoC as discussed in Section~\ref{data_collection_real_traffic}.
+We observe a 1.47\% increase in area and a 2.6\% increase in energy.
+The area and energy overhead are negligible considering the performance improvement and additional security provided by our proposed anonymous routing compared to the state-of-the-art anonymous routing ARNoC.